'''Basic Trope''': The king's main advisor is evil and (usually) trying to overthrow him.

 * '''Lampshaded''': The Grand Vizier throws a visiting hero into the dungeon for no reason.
-The hero turns to his cellmate and says "You know, once I saw the Grand Vizier I was sort of expecting this."
+The hero turns to his cellmate and says, "You know, as soon as I saw the Grand Vizier, I was sort of expecting this."

-* '''Exploited''': The Grand Vizier's assistant is aware of his master's evil nature, and uses that to arrange his own schemes, knowing everyone will just assume the Vizier is behind it.
+* '''Exploited''': The Grand Vizier's assistant, aware of his master's evil nature, uses that to arrange his own schemes, knowing everyone will just assume the Vizier is behind it.

-* '''Defied''': The Grand Vizier knows that people think he's evil, and spends most of his time finding ways to run the kingdom fairly and even [[PetTheDog pet a few dogs]] so that they'll stop thinking that.
+* '''Defied''': The Grand Vizier knows that people think he's evil, and spends most of his time finding ways to run the kingdom fairly and even [[PetTheDog pet a few dogs]] to make them stop thinking that.